Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Abstract

 We show that any dimension $6$ nearly K\"{a}hler (or nearly para-K\"{a}hler) geometry arises as a projective manifold equipped with a $\smash{\G_2^{(*)}}$ holonomy reduction.
 In the converse direction we show that if a projective manifold is equipped with a parallel $7$-dimensional cross product on its standard tractor bundle then the manifold is: a Riemannian nearly K\"{a}hler manifold, if the cross product is definite; otherwise, if the cross product has the other algebraic type, the manifold is in general stratified with nearly K\"ahler and nearly para-K\"ahler parts separated by a hypersurface which canonically carries a Cartan $(2,3,5)$-distribution.
 This hypersurface is a projective infinity for the pseudo-Riemannian geometry elsewhere on the manifold, and we establish how the Cartan distribution can be understood explicitly, and also in terms of conformal geometry, as a limit of the ambient nearly (para\nobreakdash-)K\"ahler structures.
 Any real-analytic $(2,3,5)$-distribution is seen to arise as such a limit, because we can solve the geometric Dirichlet problem of building a collar structure equipped with the required holonomy-reduced projective structure.

-Our approach is to use Cartan/tractor theory to understand all structures as arising from a curved version of the algebra of imaginary (split) octonions as a flat structure over its projectivization.
-The perspective is used to establish results concerning the projective compactification of nearly (para\nobreakdash-)K\"ahler manifolds.
+A model geometry for these structures is provided by the projectivization of the imaginary (split) octonions.
+Our approach is to use Cartan/tractor theory to provide a curved version of this geometry; this encodes a curved version of the algebra of imaginary (split) octonions as a flat structure over its projectivization.
+The perspective is used to establish detailed results concerning the projective compactification of nearly (para\nobreakdash-)K\"ahler manifolds, including how the almost (para\nobreakdash-)complex structure and metric smoothly degenerate along the singular hypersurface to give the distribution there.